 - System (or Product) Management Activities

 - help to facilitate owner and customer planning with the digital team

 - translate owner and customer intent across a global strategy and interface design conventions for human-digital engagement; and documents it as such

 - enable design architecture and owner intent across an integrated information technology platform; and documents it as such

-The business and value of design architecture and infrastructure architecture are best measured by their output of actionable references and rationale for a digital environment’s state behaviors as they map to a known owner and user objectives.
+The business value of design architecture and infrastructure architecture are best measured by their output of actionable references and rationale for a digital environment’s state behaviors as they map to a known owner and user objectives.